LutzCle/unified-memory-debugging/README.md

 Throughput: 63.5563 GiB/s
 Throughput: 63.5397 GiB/s
 ```
-**Diagnosis:** 65.65 GiB/s is the theoretical maximum performance of the interconnect.
+**Observations:** 65.65 GiB/s is the theoretical maximum performance of the interconnect.
 We're measuring the maximum bandwidth we can expect.
 Best of all, the measurements are repeatable for basically any data size (we tested 1 GiB, 16 GiB, 32 GiB, and 120 GiB).

 ### Small data: Slow, but expected
 **Parameters**: 1 GiB data, `USE_MANAGED`, `OP_READ`